JoergHeseler/x3d-validator-for-archivematica/README.md

 ### 1. Download the official X3D schemas

 - Create a folder `/usr/share/schemes` and a subfolder `/usr/share/schemes/x3d`.
-- Download the [X3D schema package](https://www.web3d.org/specifications/x3d.all.validation.zip) from the official website and put it in the `/usr/share/schemes/x3d/` folder.
+- Download the [X3D validation package](https://www.web3d.org/specifications/x3d.all.validation.zip) from the official website.
-- Extract the package so that all XSD files are in the `/usr/share/schemes/x3d/` root folder, e. g. `/usr/share/schemes/x3d/x3d-3.3.xsd`.
+- Unzip this package so that all XSD files are in the `/usr/share/schemes/x3d/` root folder, e. g. `/usr/share/schemes/x3d/x3d-3.3.xsd`.

 ### 2. Create a new validation command
 - In the Archivematica frontend, navigate to **Preservation planning** > **Validation** > **Commands** > **Create new command** or go directly to [this link](http://10.10.10.20/fpr/fpcommand/create/).